agilecrm/rest-api/README.md

 - Status 200: Successfully retrieved the deals list.
 - Status 401: Unauthorised.
 When the user name and password fields are wrong.

-##Get Deals Related To  Specific Contact
+##2.10 Get Deals Related To  Specific Contact
 ###dev/api/contacts/{id}/deals
 Method: GET